 How captioned phones work

-Captioned telephones are special phones that can be used in a home or place of employment and have a built-in screen that displays text captions of the conversation during the call in near-real time.
+Captioned telephones can be used in a home or at work and have a built-in screen that displays text captions of the conversation during the call in near-real time.
 When a call is made, the captioned phone automatically connects to a Captioned Telephone Service (CTS).
 When the other person answers the phone, the caller hears whatever they say just like with a traditional telephone call.
-At the same time, the CTS uses advanced voice recognition technology and specially trained communications assistants to transcribe everything that is said said into captions, which appear in almost simultaneously on the phone display.
+At the same time, the CTS uses advanced voice recognition technology and specially trained communications assistants to transcribe everything that is said into captions, which appear in almost simultaneously on the phone display.

 Additionally, there are currently some smartphone apps available to provide captions when making a call.
 Other options can display telephone captions on a computer screen.
-Some of these options require fees or the purchase or services.
+Some of these options have fees or require a purchase.

 In some programs, FCC regulations require a Professional Certification form signed by a hearing care practitioner or other health services professional to receive a free captioned telephone and captioned telephone service.
 The form certifies that an individual has a hearing loss and requires Captioned Telephone Service to communicate effectively by telephone.